harryhanYuhao/guide_for_self_studying_programming/src/appendix/writing_guide.md

 The ultimate standard for technical writing like this is to make it informative, succinct, easy to read, and enjoyable to read, ranking in the descending order of importance.

+To put it rhetorically, removal of any one word will hamper the passage, while inclusion of another will make it redundant.

 The goal is not, however, to make this writing a piece of grand style literature of Shakespeare or Walter Scott.

 ## informative